Floral Showhouse Chrysanthemum Display

 The Floral Showhouse has once again transformed into a lush fall paradise as cascading chrysanthemum blooms adorn every corner of its showrooms.
 An Iconic favorite, the Chrysanthemum Show is Niagara Park’s longest running exhibit, reaching back to its first showing on November 4, 1946.
 This year marks the 75th anniversary of the Floral Showhouse.

 To celebrate many years of success, our horticulture team has designed a display inspired by the harvest glory found in the abundant blooms of chrysanthemum.
 The extended five-week show opens just in time for Thanksgiving on October 9.

 The Niagara Parks Floral Showhouse is a lush oasis, just a short walk south from Niagara Falls and Table Rock Centre.
 Collections of orchids, succulents, and other tropical plant species are on display throughout the year, along with floral shows that reflect the changing seasons.
 With seven shows per year, something new is always in bloom.Learn More

-Changing the show
+Maintaining the five-week show

 Ensuring the Chrysanthemum Show remains fresh and vibrant for five weeks requires daily attention to watering and plant health.
 Our team of horticulturalists meticulously inspect the displays each day to ensure nothing is out of place so that all visitors can enjoy a picture-perfect experience.
 On occasion, plants finishing their blooms will be replaced in the displays.

 Chrysanthemums originate in parts of Europe, but mostly Eastern Asia.
 There are several species and thousands of cultivars.
 They are typically broken down into two simple classes: hardy and florist mums.
 Florist mums are less resilient to cold climates than hardy mums.

 Our plants are produced by cuttings taken either from our own special stock or brought in from Canadian suppliers.
 Trendy or improved varieties are ordered a year in advance.